fleschutz/CWTS/README.md

 The Compiler Warnings Test Suite (CWTS)
 =======================================

 Programmers love good compiler warnings to avoid bad code.
-But how good is your C++ compiler about warnings?
+But how good is your C++ compiler and your settings about warnings?

 The Compiler Warnings Test Suite (CWTS) contains C++ test cases (see folder Tests/).
 For each test case there is one source code, and it should produce exactly one warning.

-The current CWTS version 1.0 of June 10, 2018 contains 17 test cases.
+The current CWTS version 1.0 of June 10, 2018 contains 19 test cases.

 Installation
 -------------

 1. Clone or download the CWTS repository.
 2. Edit CMakeLists.txt and adapt your compiler (1) and your compiler warning settings (2).
-3. Execute "cmake .; make" and enjoy the compiler warnings: the more the better!
+3. Execute "cmake .; make -k" and enjoy compiler warnings/errors: the more the better!

 How to enable the highest warning level?
 ----------------------------------------